confidential-computing/governance/SIGs/GRC/publications/Verifier_Governance.md

 # Solution

-The terms MUST/SHOULD/MAY etc. below are used in accordance with **\[2\]**.
+The terms MUST/SHOULD/MAY etc. below are used in accordance with **\[3\]**.
 Every SHOULD recommendation is explained separately in the “SHOULD vs. MUST Clarifications” section towards the end of this document.

 ![Solution diagram](./images/verifier_sol.png)

 Verifier governance aims to achieve the following goals and ensure that the evidence is in place to prove it:

 1. Trust in Verifier is established via the following mechanisms:
-   1. The Verifier Service MUST be properly administered: it runs expected code in a secure configuration on hardware properly administered by the VHO.
+   1. The Verifier Service MUST be properly administered: it runs expected code in a secure configuration on a system properly administered by the VSO.
    2. The Verifier Service MUST be executing the most current policies of its Tenant(s).
    3. An Attester SHOULD **\[a\]** know which Verifier Tenant to contact and can authenticate it before sharing any data.